PlasmaControl/DESC/README.md

 # DESC
 Stellarator Equilibrium Solver

-This is a lightweight version of the DESC code in MATLAB.
-No external dependencies are required, and the code should run from any platform.
-Testing was performed in MATLAB r2019b.
+This is a lightweight version of the DESC code in Python.

-Inputs must be provided in an input file that is referenced by `runner.m`.
-See `input_Dshape.m` and `input_Heliotron.m` for examples and documentation.
-To calculate an equilibrium, simply run the program `runner.m`.
-The equilibrium solution is saved in the file `xequil.mat`.
-Run the program `plotter.m` to visualize the equilibrium flux surfaces and force balance errors.
+The main script is DESC.py, which allows the user to specify the spectral resolution, boundary conditions, pressure and rotational transform profiles, runs the solver, then plots the results.

+* boundary_conditions.py - functions for calculating boundary error
+* force_balance.py - functions for evaluating co- and contra-variant bases, magnetic fields, and force balance errors
+* init_guess.py - functions for generating initial guesses for solution
+* utils.py - wrappers for simple operations, plotting, etc
+* zernike.py - Zernike/Fourier transforms and basis functions